 Courtney Cushing Kiernat

-Courtney joins Peris Housing as its first Executive Director with experience in family philanthropy, resource development, public education, community engagement and partnerships.
+Courtney joins the Peris Foundation as its first Executive Director with experience in family philanthropy, resource development, public education, community engagement and partnerships.
 Courtney considers herself a generalist who knows enough to be dangerous but whose value is getting the right people at the table to get important work done.
 Courtney grew-up in Minneapolis and Karachi, Pakistan and now lives in Minneapolis with her husband and their three and a quarter dogs, who keep her busy now that her two children are in college.
 She enjoys serving on nonprofit boards, volunteering as a therapy team with one of her dogs, gardening and photography.

 Bill is the founding president of The John and Denise Graves Family Foundation.
 Prior to his work with the foundation, Bill worked in the technology and creative consulting sectors as a business analyst, writer, producer, and resource manager.
 He lives in Northeast Minneapolis with his wife, Mary, and two daughters.